Have you ever noticed black, sooty mold growing on your plants? It’s unsightly, and if you ignore it, it can cause damage to your plants.

 Just mix it with water according to the directions that come with your order, and then spray it on your plants.

 If you have a lot of plants that are infected with sooty mold, then you may want to consider spraying your entire garden with a natural insecticide.
-This will kill all the insects behind the problem and will do away with this fungal disease for good.
+This will kill all the insects behind the problem and do away with this fungal disease for good.

 Otherwise, use one of the home remedies or natural treatments above for small problems.